Fragile X Syndrome Medical Issues: Birth to Adolescence

 Low Muscle Tone

-Many babies with FXS have hypotonia, aka low muscle tone.
+Many babies with Fragile x syndrome have hypotonia, which is low muscle tone.
 This is sometimes referred to as being “floppy,” which for a baby can cause difficulty in holding up their head, also known as “head lag.”

-Because low muscle tone affects gross motor skills, such as sitting up or rolling over, hypotonia can contribute to the developmental delays often seen in babies and toddlers with FXS.
+Because low muscle tone affects gross motor skills, such as sitting up or rolling over, hypotonia can contribute to the developmental delays often seen in babies and toddlers with Fragile x syndrome.

-Some parents report that vomiting in babies with GER can be resolved by positioning them upright after meals or feeding them thicker baby food.
+Some parents report that vomiting in babies with GERD can be resolved by positioning them upright after meals or feeding them thicker baby food.
 Occasionally, medication is needed to decrease reflux.

 Babies will sometimes be diagnosed with what is called “failure to thrive.”
-This is typically related to difficulties in sucking, GER, or an aversion to food textures.
-If feeding difficulties are a problem, particularly sucking or intolerance of certain food textures, consultation with an occupational and/or speech and language therapist, or therapies such as oral desensitization, oral stimulation, and oral motor coordination, can be helpful.
+This is typically related to difficulties in sucking, GERD, or an aversion to food textures.
+If feeding difficulties are a problem, particularly sucking or intolerance of certain food textures, consultation with an occupational or speech and language therapist, or therapies such as oral desensitization, oral stimulation, and oral motor coordination, can be helpful.

 Ear & Sinus Infections

-Beginning in the first year of life, frequent otitis media (middle ear infections) are a problem for many boys (and some girls) with FXS.
-In fact, often the speech and language delays seen in children with FXS are mistakenly attributed to chronic ear infections, sometimes delaying the FXS diagnosis.
+Beginning in the first year of life, frequent otitis media (middle ear infections) are a problem for many boys (and some girls) with Fragile X syndrome.
+In fact, the speech and language delays seen in children with Fragile X syndrome are often mistakenly attributed to chronic ear infections, sometimes delaying the Fragile X syndrome diagnosis.

-This problem requires treatment to avoid a hearing loss that may further compromise language development.
-If a conductive hearing loss persists after acute antibiotic treatment, ear tubes (most commonly referred to as PE—pressure equalizing—tubes, but also known as tympanostomy or ventilating tubes) are often recommended.
+Ear infections require treatment to avoid a hearing loss that could further compromise language development.
+If a conductive hearing loss persists after acute antibiotic treatment, ear tubes (most commonly referred to as PE — pressure equalizing — tubes, but also known as tympanostomy or ventilating tubes) are often recommended.

-Recurrent sinusitis is also a common problem in FXS, which may be related to the facial structure or the connective tissue problems that lead to recurrent ear infections.
+Recurrent sinusitis is also a common problem in Fragile X syndrome, which may be related to the facial structure or the connective tissue problems that lead to recurrent ear infections.